 Who's Lacking Vitamin D?

-- Those who spend most of the time indoors
+- Those who spend most of their time indoors.

 Association vs. Cause & Effect

-The best way to know for sure if vitamin D is related to testosterone is to test it.
+The best way to know for sure if vitamin D is related to testosterone levels is to test it.
 Here is a summary of the human research that's been conducted.
-I'm only going to cover the people's research because we are people and that's what's most relevant to us.
-See the next section for a quick summary of the research.
+This list involves only human research.

 Hypogonadism refers to a condition where the testes are not making enough sex hormones, like testosterone.
 It appears that vitamin D is needed for proper gonad functioning.

-Researchers in China noted low levels of vitamin D were associated with hypogonadism in 2845 middle-aged men.
+Researchers in China noted low vitamin D levels were associated with hypogonadism in 2845 middle-aged men.
 The average age of the men was 53 years.

 Because low vitamin D and low testosterone can also be related to being overweight, the researchers speculated this may play a role in some of the cases they observed.

-One study that involved 54 overweight men (non-diabetic) did show that vitamin D supplements raised testosterone levels.
-The study lasted 1 year.
-The men were given either a placebo or 3,382 IU of vitamin D per day.
-It's important to know that the men started the study with below normal levels of both cholecalciferol and testosterone.
+In a study that involved 54 overweight men (who did not have diabetes), it was revealed that vitamin D supplements raised testosterone levels.
+The study lasted one year.
+The men were given either a placebo or 3,382 IU (84.5 mcg) of vitamin D daily.
+While encouraging, the men started the study with below-normal levels of both vitamin D and testosterone.

-While this is encouraging, keep in mind because just because cholecalciferol might work in those who are deficient in vitamin D/testosterone does not necessary mean it also works in people who have normal or above normal hormone levels.
+Keep in mind because because cholecalciferol might work in those who are deficient does not necessary indicate it works in people with normal testosterone levels.

-In one investigation resaerchers looked at 1362 men and noticed that higher cholecalciferol levels were associated with higher levels of testosterone.
-The connection however was not perfect because it seemed to vary according to where the men lived, being strongest for men who lived in the northeast and south but not elsewhere.
+In another investigation researchers looked at 1362 men and noticed that higher cholecalciferol levels were associated with higher testosterone levels.
+The connection, however, was not perfect because it seemed to vary according to where the men lived, being strongest for men who lived in the northeast and south but not elsewhere.

 In 2015 researchers analyzed cholecalciferol levels from 3 different investigations to see if they were related to testosterone levels.
-The people in these 3 studies included:
+The people in these three studies included:

 - Men with heart failure